syncfusion-content/uwp-docs/uwp/sfchart/Series.md

 ## Waterfall Series

 [`WaterfallSeries`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.WaterfallSeries.html) clarifies the cumulative effect of set of provided positive and negative values.
-The series is represented by a rectangle and a connector between the rectangles.
+The series is represented by rectangles and a connector between the rectangles.

-The following code illustrates how to use the series in chart.
+The following code demonstrates how to use the series in chart.

 {% tabs %}